 contextual advertising

-Contextual Advertising | The Key for Relevant Ads
+Contextual Advertising, The Key for Relevant Ads

 But that doesn’t mean banner ads are not evolving.
-A 2020 study shows us that contextual advertising causes 43% more neural engagement and 2.2 times better ad recall.
+A 2020 study shows that contextual advertising causes 43% more neural engagement and 2.2 times better ad recall.

-What is contextual advertising?
+What is Contextual Advertising?

 What is contextual advertising